 All the details will be shared with you via email, as well as exciting updates about our New Students’ Day in July.

 Who can I contact if I have any questions after my interview?

-If you are offered a place, your interviewer will send you a letter which will include their email address.
-Alternatively, you can contact the admissions team by emailing email@example.com or calling us on 0161 287 8000.
-We also have a Live Chat function on our website, which is monitored Monday to Friday 9am-4pm if you have any questions.
+You can contact the admissions team by emailing email@example.com or calling us on 0161 287 8000.
+We also have a Live Chat function on our website, which is monitored Monday to Friday 9am-4pm, if you have any questions.